Study permit: Get the right documents

 Conditional acceptance and prerequisite courses

-If you’ve been conditionally accepted, this means you need to take prerequisite courses.
+If you’ve been conditionally accepted, you need to take prerequisite courses.
 For example, these might be English as a second language or French as a second language courses.
 You must complete these before you can start your main study program.

 If this is the case, we’ll only issue your study permit for the length of those courses plus 1 year.
 Once you’re accepted into your main program, you’ll need to apply for a new student permit to extend your stay as a student.